 Part Time Work

-While students are enrolled in the Hearing Instrument Specialist (HIS) Program:
+While students are enrolled in the HIS Program:

-- Assigned functions and responsibilities within any clinical placement site in which he/she is employed will not be recognized by the college in any form or fashion.
+- Assigned functions and responsibilities within any clinical placement site in which they are employed will not be recognized by the College in any form or fashion.

-- The college does not assume responsibility for student performance while he/she work part-time in a clinical placement site.
+- The College does not assume responsibility for student performance while they work part-time in a clinical placement site.

 - Students are not to wear the crest or name bar showing Conestoga College logo.